mrvivekkumar7171/flight-price-prediction/README.md

 ---

-8. **🚀 API Serving and Deploy Application using Render (Free Plan)** This guide walks you through creating a Render account using GitHub, selecting the Free Plan, and deploying your AI/ML model website hosted on GitHub. **Model Serving**: The trained machine learning model was served as an API using Flask.
+8. **🚀 API Serving and Deploy Application using Render (💰 Free Plan)** This guide walks you through creating a Render account using GitHub, selecting the Free Plan, and deploying your AI/ML model website hosted on GitHub. **Model Serving**: The trained machine learning model was served as an API using Flask.
     ### 🌐 Create a Render Account via GitHub
     - Go to [Render's Website](https://render.com/).
     - Select **Sign up with GitHub**.
     - Authorize **Render** to access your GitHub account and complete any additional steps (like confirming email if required).
-    - 💰 Choose Free Plan: that Free Static Site Hosting, Web Services (750 hours/month) and PostgreSQL database (up to 1 GB)**
+    - Choose Free Plan: that Free Static Site Hosting, Web Services (750 hours/month) and PostgreSQL database (up to 1 GB).
     - Prepare Your GitHub Repository has all necessary files (HTML, Python/Flask/Django, model files, etc.) and a `requirements.txt` file listing dependencieslike (flask, scikit-learn, numpy, pandas, etc.)
     ### 🚀 Deploy GitHub AI/ML Website on Render
     - On Render Dashboard, click **New + → Web Service**.
     - Under **Connect a repository**, select **GitHub**.